movestore/Y2Y_road_interaction/README.md

 `location.lat`: latitude of intersection location

-`timestamp_near`: timestamp of closest location of the same animal to the intersection (with random seconds added for uniqueness of timestamp)
+`timestamp.near`: timestamp of closest location of the same animal to the intersection (with random seconds added for uniqueness of timestamp)

-`long_near`: longitude of closest location of the same animal to the intersection
+`long.near`: longitude of closest location of the same animal to the intersection

-`lat_near`: latitude of closest location of the same animal to the intersection
+`lat.near`: latitude of closest location of the same animal to the intersection

 `species`: species of animal of the intersection